LEARN

 Colour Adult:

 Both adults green with red forehead and crown, a few crown feathers tipped green/blue; black edging to feathers of neck; red/purple feathers on occiput, tipped with black and tinted with blue; nape feathers green tinted with dull red/purple and tipped with black; orange/yellow lores to forecheeks with red tinge; throat and upper cheeks blue; carpal edge green/yellow; secondary feathers 1-3 red at the bases; green tail, the side feathers widely tipped with yellow/ green and banded red just before end, outermost feathers margined with purple/blue.
-Bill grey with pink/red at base of upper mandible.
+Beak grey with pink/red at base of upper mandible.
 Eye ring grey, eye orange.

 Colour Juvenile:

 As in adult but with hindcrown becoming washed with green; occiput to back of neck green, the feathers edged black; yellow lores; ear coverts to forecheeks and throat blue; little red on the bases of the two outermost secondary feathers; little red on side tail feathers.
-Bill pale pink tipped with grey/white.
+Beak pale pink tipped with grey/white.
 Eye brown.

 Call: